vmware-workloads/ansible-crdb/aria_installer/README.md

 Open the file 'config.json', and enter the appropriate values for the following
 parameters:

-\* aria_base_url: Enter the base url of your Aria deployment
+`aria_base_url`: Enter the base url of your Aria deployment
-\* aria_username: Enter the username of your Aria deployment
+`aria_username`: Enter the username of your Aria deployment
-\* aria_password: Enter the password of your Aria deployment
+`aria_password`: Enter the password of your Aria deployment